machomi/videostat/readme.md

 ## Caveats

 Application requires FFmpeg library to be installed on the host system.
-To install it go to https://ffmpeg.org/.
+To install it go to: https://ffmpeg.org/ and follow instructions provided there.

 Upload file size is limited to 25MB.